KianJay/Baccarats/README.md

 Start the game, enjoy it!

 ## Motivation
-We were given the task to build a static web application in 3 day as mini team project. </br>
+We were given a task to build a static web application in 3 day as mini team project. </br>
 And, we came up with Bacarrat game that includes the basic game rules in detail  .</br>

 ## Stacks And Libraries